-If you have changed the credentials for vCenter Server, ONTAP, or Data LIF post deployment, then you need to update the credentials using this procedure.
+If you have changed the credentials for vCenter Server post deployment, then you need to update the credentials using this procedure.

 1. From the vCenter Server, open a console to VASA Provider.
 2. Log in as the maintenance user.
 3. Enter 2 to select System Configuration Menu.

-4. Enter 9 to change ONTAP credentials.

-5. Enter 10 to change vCenter credentials.
+4. Enter 8 to change vCenter credentials.